 The Leafly report also predicts substantial workforce gains in cannabis.
 They predict 110 percent gains in the workforce from 2017 to 2020.
 As more states pass cannabis-friendly legislation, this conservative figure on workforce gains across the US is likely to spike well before 2020.

 $7.25 Per Hour Versus $13 - No Comparison in Average Wages

 The federal minimum wage in the US is $7.25 per hour.
 The average salary for a budtender is nearly double $13 per hour.
 Another entry-level position, a trimmer receives $12.50 per hour on average.
 Both these entry-level positions highlight how the highly competitive cannabis job market is convincing people to make a move.
-Again, to hark back to Humiston's comments, the cannabis job market is "a candidate's' market."
+Again, to hark back to Humiston's comments, the cannabis job market is "a candidate's market."

-It's not just the entry-level positions which are convincing people to move to cannabis.
+It's not just the entry-level positions that are convincing people to move to cannabis.
 A compliance manager in a cannabis position makes $10,000 more in annual salary than in other industries on average.
 A dispensary store manager should expect a pay range between $41,500 and $98,0000.
-On the flip side, a retail store manager should expect a starting salary of $31,000 and to cap out at $64,000.
+On the flip side, a retail store manager should expect a starting salary of $31,000 and cap out at $64,000.
 It pays to work in cannabis.